 When Quico acquires his robot friend Lula, he can send the robot across expanses to push otherwise unreachable chalk symbols and change the environment.

 In each area, the player is given an exit to reach and the buildings and walls needed to reach it, with a little manipulation.
 However, often it is also imperative that the player bring Monster along on the journey.

 Monster is a lumbering, usually sleepy or hungry creature.
 The player can lure him to stand on buttons or to fall asleep on flattened cardboard-box areas using golden coconuts that spawn in the area.
 A sleeping Monster becomes a trampoline to higher areas when Quico utilizes Monster's sizable gut.

 Besides chalk interaction points and coconuts, there are also poisonous frogs.
 These neon-colored creatures can be picked up and thrown by Quico.
 If Quico is near a wall, the frogs will splat against it and die.
 If he is aiming at an animated pipe, the frogs will enter the pipe and allow progress in the level.

 However, if a frog reaches Monster and he eats it, he changed form.
 Lumbering but docile becomes a flaming, fast-moving force.
 In his enraged form, Monster will chase Quico until the player reaches the safety of high ground.

 The player can also, when available, use a piece of rotten blue fruit on Monster, making him pass out and bringing him out of his rage state.

-Cross jumps (with Lula, hold to use her jet pack to hover), square interacts, circle throws held objects, and triangle launches Lula.
+On Playstation, the cross button jumps (with Lula, hold to use her jet pack to hover), the square button interacts, the circle button throws held objects, and triangle launches Lula.